aws-powertools/powertools-lambda-python/README.md

 ## Tenets

-* **AWS Lambda only** – We optimise for AWS Lambda function environments only.
+* **AWS Lambda only** – We optimise for AWS Lambda function environments and supported runtimes only.
 Utilities might work with web frameworks and non-Lambda environments, though they are not officially supported.
 * **Eases the adoption of best practices** – The main priority of the utilities is to facilitate best practices adoption, as defined in the AWS Well-Architected Serverless Lens; all other functionality is optional.
 * **Keep it lean** – Additional dependencies are carefully considered for security and ease of maintenance, and prevent negatively impacting startup time.
 * **We strive for backwards compatibility** – New features and changes should keep backwards compatibility.
 If a breaking change cannot be avoided, the deprecation and migration process should be clearly defined.